Cannot Edit Excel File in Protected View (3 Reasons with Solutions)

 1. Using Trust Centre Feature

 Firstly, if we download an Excel file from the Internet then we’ll open our file in Protected View.
-Files downloaded as an Email attachment also falls in this section.
+Files downloaded as an Email attachment also fall in this section.
 When we open a file downloaded from the Internet, we’ll see this message –

 Be careful—files from the Internet can contain viruses.
 Unless you need to edit, it’s safer to stay in Protected View.